 An excess is the amount the property owner is willing to absorb at claim time.
 The more the owner is willing to take on the less the exposure to the insurer – especially for those high incidence lower value claims.

 Other things that increase the premium are the additional covers the property owner adds, for example increasing the loss of rents cover.

 A government earthquake levy makes up the cost of each and every residential dwelling.
 These go towards the New Zealand Natural Disaster Fund (NDF).

 The cover is for natural disasters losses to dwellings and land for up to $150,000.

-Following recent changes to the EQC on 1st July 2019, the earthquake levy has increased to $300 + gst per residential unit covered under your insurance policy.
+Following recent changes to the EQC on 1st July 2019, the earthquake levy has increased to $300 + GST per residential unit covered under your insurance policy.
 This means a minimum $300 earthquake levy (for a single unit dwelling) is due annually.
-Meanwhile a multi-unit property with three residential units has a $900 annual government earthquake levy.
+This equates to a multi-unit property with three residential units having a $900 + GST annual government earthquake levy.